NOCLICHE/learngit/readme.txt

-git is a version control
+git is a version control and is good
 Git is free software.